fuankarion/Vision17/Lab5-features/Readme.md

 The report for this laboratory should include

--   Small (one paragraph) description of the database
+-   Small (one or two paragraphs) description of the database
 -   Description of the method and filters used for representing the images
     -   How did you create the dictionary?
     -   How many textons are you using?
 Why?
     -   What filters discriminate the most?
--   Description of the classifiers and the distance metrics
+-   Description of the classifiers, hyperparametes and distance metrics
-    -   What parameters are you using ?
+    -   What hyeprparameters are you using?
 Why?
     -   What adjustments did you apply to the data?
 -   Results
 -   Discussion of the results